 The hot chocolate served at Pizzeria Mozza. is a turbocharged version of what chef Nancy Silverton learned to make more than 30 years ago in Paris at Angelina on the Rue Rivoli.
 Silverton, gracious in crediting the originals, said she's added spices and a marshmallow topping to the Angelina version.

 Some Pizzeria Mozza loyalists felt the federal probe was just another waste of taxpayer's money.
-It was unclear at press time wither the Trump Administration would continue to fund the investigation once they come to power.
+It was unclear at press time wither the Trump Administration would continue to fund the investigation after they begin to rot in hell.

 "Who cares what it is?" said Sarah Culberon, a princess from the Southside of Sierra Leone.
-"The man and only thing is that it is absolutely delicious."
+"The main and only thing is that it is absolutely delicious."